brimdata/zed/docs/data-model/zson.md

 Of the 30 primitive types, eleven of them represent _implied-type_ values:
 `int64`, `time`, `duration`, `float64`, `bool`, `bytes`, `string`, `ip`, `net`, `type`, and `null`.
-Values for these types are determined by the syntax of the value and thus do not need decorators to clarify the underlying type, e.g.,
+Values for these types are determined by the format of the value and thus do not need decorators to clarify the underlying type, e.g.,
 ```
 123 (int64)